 Inland Highlights: Guadalest and the Algar Waterfalls

 Not far away are the Algar Waterfalls, a series of clear pools and cascades fed by mountain springs.
-Even in summer the water stays cold, which makes swimming refreshing rather than relaxing.
-Walkways and platforms make the site easy to navigate, and the café at the entrance keeps things simple.
-If you’re using Rentiago carsharing, this is one of the easiest inland trips to plan.
+Even in summer, the water remains cold, making swimming refreshing rather than relaxing.
+Well-maintained walkways and viewing platforms make the site easy to explore, and the café at the entrance keeps the visit straightforward.
+With a rental car from Rentiago, this is one of the easiest inland trips to plan and enjoy.

 Getting Around: Public Transport and Flexible Options

-Local buses fill in the gaps within Benidorm itself, and ridesharing platforms connect the city with Alicante and Valencia.
+Local buses fill in the gaps within Benidorm itself, and car rental platforms connect the city with Alicante and Valencia.
 Because the urban area is compact, you rarely need a car for daily movement – only for day trips beyond the TRAM line.